You are here:

 Are there risks at the site now?

-Risks and pathways addressed by the cleanup include health risks from people ingesting or touching contaminants in soil, sediment, surface water, groundwater, liquid waste, solid waste and sludge.
-Most of the cleanup at the site has been completed, so current risk of exposure is low.
+Risks and exposure pathways addressed by the cleanup include health risks from people inadvertently ingesting, inhaling or touching soil or water contaminated with heavy metals from past mining activities.
+A vast majority of the cleanup at the site has been completed, so current risk of exposure is low.
 Pregnant women, nursing mothers and young children are still encouraged to have their blood-lead levels checked.
 Lake County continues to offer free blood-lead testing and can be reached at 719-486-0118.